jgraph/www.diagrams.net-source/_posts/2021-07-20-drawio-atlassian-cloud-fortified.md

 ### Secure diagramming with draw.io and Atlassian

-JGraph are fully committed to your data security and privacy expectations in all draw.io and diagrams.net products.
+JGraph are fully committed to your data security and privacy expectations in all draw.io applications.

 Because your sensitive diagram data doesn't leave your infrastructure and is never stored on the draw.io servers, draw.io is an app for Confluence and Jira that lets you comply with a number of data protection certifications (``ISO 27000``, ``27001`` and ``27002``) and the GDPR.